signalfx/splunk-otel-python/RELEASING.md

 Switch to `main` branch and pull the latest changes.
 Make sure your git head is on the release commit.
 Switch to the commit if it is not.

 Go to the gitlab UI.
+First, refresh the gitlab mirror of this repo manually to be sure you will tag the latest changes.
-From there (and not from github or through your github cli), create a new tag for the release with the `v` prefix.
+From the gitlab UI (and not from github or through your github cli), create a new tag for the release with the `v` prefix.
 For example, if you're releasing `1.1.0`:

 ```